nmisyats/4k-intro-template/README.md

 This template itself contains a very simple example intro that can be built and run directly.
-The rendering and music generation is mostly based on iq's example, but the synthetizer is custom made (and probably a bad example).
+The rendering is mostly based on iq's example, but the music is generated via a custom made shader-based synthesizer.
 Of course, when designing a production demo, you will want adapt, inline, rewrite or remove some of the code here in addition to writing your own.